JNHolman/RSVP-Cloud-Platform/infrastructure/project-2-ecs-cicd/README.md

 - **GitHub Actions** because the code already lives in GitHub
 - **Rolling deployments** to avoid downtime

-This provides a realistic path that many teams take when modernizing existing apps.
+These decisions reflect a realistic modernization path many teams take when transitioning from VM-based deployments to containerized platforms.

 ---

 ## Architecture Diagram